Jury selection, trial set for Monday in Pike County massacre - NewsBreak

 George Wagner IV will be the first of four family members to face a jury trial.
 The father of the family, George “Billy” Wagner III, is still awaiting his trial.

-A judge ruled in December 2021 that George Wagner IV could face the death penalty if convicted after Wagner’s attorneys argued George IV did not kill any of the victims, according to a plea deal reached by Jake Wagner.Medical helicopter called to SR 11 crash
+A judge ruled in December 2021 that George Wagner IV could face the death penalty if convicted after Wagner’s attorneys argued George IV did not kill any of the victims, according to a plea deal reached by Jake Wagner.Columbus teachers union to vote on new contract

 Authorities said the shootings of seven adults and a teenage boy stemmed from a dispute over custody of a child Jake Wagner had with one of the victims.